Bill Gates is the second wealthiest man on the planet with a net worth in excess of $90 billion.

 Conservative investors can also appreciate the non-discretionary mix of Wal-Mart’s business.
 Grocery items account for the majority of Wal-Mart’s sales in the U.S., which helped the company power through the last recession (sales and earnings grew each year).

-The company is currently dealing with earnings growth challenges resulting from increased e-commerce competition and rising labor and healthcare costs, which are likely reasons why Warren Buffett has decided to exit his position in Wal-Mart.
+The company has dealt with earnings growth challenges in recent years resulting from increased e-commerce competition and rising labor and healthcare costs, which are likely reasons why Warren Buffett has decided to exit his position in Wal-Mart.

 Read More: Wal-Mart Dividend Stock Analysis